StefanGP88/DynamicCssPocApp/README.md

 # DynamicCssPocApp

-Proof of concept for dynamix css in blazor apps
+Proof of concept for dynamic css in blazor apps